msdokania/msdokania/README.md

 ### Hi there 👋

 This is Monalisa!
 I'm a graduate student majoring in Computer Science (May 2024).
-I'm looking for internship or co-op oppurtunities in Computer Science, Machine Learning, Data Science and Software Development.
+I'm looking for internship or co-op opportunities in Computer Science, Machine Learning, Data Science and Software Development.

 - 🔭 I’m currently working on different projects in Data mining and Data Visualization, as well as Software verification, validation and Testing
 - 🌱 I’m currently learning more about Software development and data science